 High performing staff can be easily identified ensuring their skills can be passed on to others.

 What to Look for in a Hotel or Restaurant Table Ordering System?

 The online ordering platform should be part of a network while respecting branding.

-Diners hesitate from downloading an app that can only be used in one venue, while hotel and restaurant owners do not want to be another listing on a massive food ordering app.
+Diners hesitate from downloading an app that one can only use in one venue, while hotel and restaurant owners do not want to become another listing on a massive food ordering app.

 Orderlina will detect a guest’s location and the user is immediately prompted to start ordering from that venue.
 As the guest can only see the menu from that hotel or restaurant, with their branding, the experience is one very similar to that if ordering from an in-house app.

 If they visit another restaurant, regardless if part of the same chain, they are directed to the digital menu of the new venue.
 Orderlina is the canvas, while the restaurant or hotel creates the work to be displayed.
 The Orderlina platform works quietly in the background.

 Adding menus for restaurants or hotels should not be tedious.
 The platform should allow for both configurations via a website and mobile phone app for editing from the restaurant floor.
 There should be a zero learning curve and staff should be able to intuitively understand how to use and manage the solution.